rakaar/rakaar.github.io/_posts/2021-07-19-nginx-common-mis.md

 1. Stop `apache2` - `sudo service apache2 stop`
 2. Disable using `systemctl` - `sudo systemctl disable apache2`

+or it can be done in one line - `sudo systemctl disable --now apache2`, this will both stop and disable `apache2`.

 Now you can start nginx successfully

 ![nginx running](https://imgur.com/ANypnS9.png)